Free Downloadable Dolphin Themed Yoga Lesson Plan Package

 Step 3: Search The Handouts

-I spent one minute searching for appropriate handouts within the 250+ pre-filled yoga class handouts (that come with the Yoga Teacher Class Handouts Kit) and found the following ones that were perfect for a dolphin themed yoga lesson plan.
+I spend one minute searching for appropriate handouts within the 250+ pre-filled yoga class handouts (that come with the Yoga Teacher Class Handouts Kit) and found the following ones that were perfect for a dolphin themed yoga lesson plan.
 You can download a bunch of free yoga class handouts here.

 The Dolphin Themed Handouts I found were: